Skip to content

 Even if you don’t get a stylist, get a friend who KNOWS and will be honest to tell you which clothes look best and show your “assets” to the best advantage.
 Bring someone along to your shoot (ask your photographer first) as a third (or rather, fifth and sixth) eye to straighten your collar, get that stray hair out of your face, powder your nose, tell you that your fist doesn’t look good butted up against your chin like that… you get the idea.
 Your photographer might be focused on light and getting you with your eyes open, not necessarily on those little staging details.

-If you are planning a photo for your banner, a big background area really helps, because your designer can superimpose text (your name and instrument, for example) over top.
+If you are planning a photo for a website banner or a poster, a big background area really helps, because your designer can superimpose text (your name and instrument, for example) over top.
 Remember the banner image will (in general) be horizontal (landscape orientation) – portrait shaped photos don’t work so well here, as then your designer might have to recreate/photoshop more background, do a fade out, or copy it from another image – which will cost you more money for their time.

 Remember also that the background image and your clothing colours might well be the inspiration for the colour scheme for your site.
 Choose colours that you like and that look great with your skin tone!
 Natural textures like rock, wood, a garden, or brick, will usually make a far more interesting background than a flat white wall.
 On the other hand, if you and your designer have in mind a full page photo with text superimposed – a white or light grey background might work really well!
 Plan for the site and image you have in mind, or ask your web designer for suggestions.

-This could be just me, but I personally think most people look better in studio shoots than outdoors, once they’re past a certain age (45 or 50?) – the lighting can be more controlled to downplay uneven skin tone and wrinkles.
-Nothing wrong with wrinkles, but it’s nice to have them DOWN-played rather than highlighted, no?
+Indoor studio shoots can be more flattering than outdoor shoots as the lighting can be more controlled, softer.
 Consider having both a studio and a setting shoot, so you can pick and choose which you prefer for both your promo headshots and website images.

 A website should make it’s subject clear on first glance, without your having to read the text body.
 So, if you are a pianist or a flutist, there should be a piano or flute in at least some of your promo shots.
 If you are a musician, the website is not just about you, it’s about you, your music and your instrument.